dart-lang/site-www/src/resources/dart-3-migration.md

 #### Migration

-If changing behavior is acceptable, change the continue to target a valid labeled statement, which must be attached to a `for`, `do` or `while` statement.
+If changing behavior is acceptable, change the `continue` to target a valid labeled statement, which must be attached to a `for`, `do` or `while` statement.

-If you want to preserve behavoir use `break`:
+If you want to preserve behavior, change the `continue` statement to a `break` statement.
 In previous versions of Dart, a `continue` statement that wasn't targeted at a loop or a switch member behaved like `break`.
-So to migrate to Dart 3.0, change the `continue` statement to a `break` statement.

 ## Dart 3 core library changes